3/5/2023 (Sunday) Today’s gospel reading: Matthew 17:1-9

 Yet, even as we are also overwhelmed by our unworthiness of the greatness and goodness of God, Jesus comes to us to say, “Rise, and do not be afraid.”
 For it is His mission to reunite us with our Father.
 When we lost our way and we lived in shame and sorrow because we rebelled against God, He sent His only Son to call us back, “come back to me with all your heart” (Joel 2:12).

 We all want change.
-We all want to be transformed and yet we find it difficult to do so.
+We all want to be transformed and yet we find it is difficult to do so.
 May the transfiguration event inspire us to return to Jesus for He alone can lead us and transform us so we can see His full glory.